 Downtown Lancaster restaurants now have curbside pickup, with designated parking spots in front of each restaurant.
 Take advantage of this great perk, courtesy of the city of Lancaster.
 Or call 740-653-8294 and let the Fun Bus deliver delicious food and drinks right to your door!

 There are businesses across Fairfield County ready for orders.
-So, not only will you have lunch or dinner without the messy kitchen or dipping into quarantine provisions, but you’ll be supporting a very thankful business.
-Check out this county-wide list of restaurant and bar offerings during the shutdown.
-Also, be sure to visit their websites or call for any changes in service hours and potential specials.
+So, not only will you have lunch or dinner without the messy kitchen or dipping into quarantine provisions, but you’ll be supporting a very grateful business.
+Check out this county-wide list of our restaurants, bars cafes, and more, but be sure to visit their websites or call for any changes in service hours and potential specials.

 Aside from the food and beverage industry, there are plenty of others struggling to find footing amid so much economic uncertainty.
 Here are a few ways to help:

 Retail: Many shops have voluntarily closed their doors to keep customers safe, but many have online ordering options, either through curbside pick-up or mail delivery.
 If you need something, consider if a local business can provide it.
 This includes small or specialty food markets, arts and craft stores, gift and home decor shops.

 Is it someone’s birthday tomorrow and you can’t or shouldn’t get out to find something?
 There are lots of places to hunt for unique gifts in Fairfield County, and many have online shopping options.
 Try Petals & Possibilities for floral arrangements and gifts; motorcycles, gear, clothing, and accessories from Joe Carson Motor Sales; or clothing and accessories from Rustic Gals Boutique, to name a few.